-This year, 2020 has been unprecedented and so difficult for so many people here in the US and around the world.
+2020 was an unprecedented and so very difficult year for so many people here in the US and around the world.
 Food insecurity, lack of clean water, proper sanitation, and safe shelter are all part of what people experience.
 Our five areas are some of those that are the major causes of poverty and hunger.

 Our contest allows students to express how they feel about such important issues.
 CROP Hunger Walks, the community fundraising appeal of Church World Service supports the mission and belief that there are enough resources in the world to provide nutritious food and clean, safe water for everyone.
 Without these basics our human family can't survive.

 Any questions, please contact